-Your Nest thermostat will immediately switch to the new language you’ve selected.
+Your Nest thermostat immediately switches to the new language you selected.

-Note: If you change the language on your thermostat, it won’t change the Nest app language.
+Note: If you change the language on your thermostat, it shouldn’t change the Nest app language.
 To change the app language, you will need to change your phone’s language.

 Visit your phone manufacturer’s support website for instructions.

-If your Nest thermostat is connected to the Nest app, you’ll find the Nest home owner’s email address here.
+If your Nest thermostat is connected to the Nest app, "Connected" shows up here.

 If you want to connect your thermostat to the Nest app, follow the link below.